ThatOSDeveloper/MacBuilder-Source/README.md

 # MacBuilder

 This project is open for contributions from the community to help improve its features.
 Please read the following guidelines carefully before using or contributing to this repository.
+NOTE: The current state of MacBuilder is not functional!
+The EFI it creates is cleaned OC files.
+It wont run!!

 ## Usage Guidelines